-"I will apply my diverse experience working across a range of inter-disciplinary and emerging legal issues to ensure that the work of the ILC is aligned with contemporary needs."
+"I will bring my diverse experience working across a range of inter-disciplinary and emerging legal issues to ensure that the work of the ILC focuses on contemporary problems and needs."

 Caption: Dr Ridings appearing as Agent for New Zealand before the International Court of Justice in Whaling in the Antarctic (Australia v Japan, New Zealand intervening) 2014.
 Photo: ICJ:CIJ

 New Zealand is a long-standing champion of the ILC.
 Our small geographically distant nation has historically been a strong advocate of the rule of law.